schubergphilis/terraform-aws-mcaf-securityhub-findings-manager/README.md

 * The module will deploy additional resources to support ServiceNow integration including (but not limited to): SQS queue, EventBridge rule and the necessary IAM user
 * When an event in SecurityHub fires, an event will be created by EventBridge and dropped onto an SQS queue.
-* ServiceNow will pull the events from the SQS queue with the `SCSyncUser` using `acccess_key` & `secret_access_key`.
+* ServiceNow will pull the events from the SQS queue with the `SCSyncUser` using `access_key` & `secret_access_key`.

+This functionality can be enabled by setting `var.servicenow_integration` to `true`.

 > **Note**
-> The user will be created by the module, but the `acccess_key` & `secret_access_key` need to be generated in the AWS Console, to prevent storing this data in the Terraform state.
-If you want Terraform to create the `acccess_key` & `secret_access_key` (and output them), set variable `create_servicenow_access_keys` to `true` (default = false)
+> The user will be created by the module, but the `access_key` & `secret_access_key` need to be generated in the AWS Console, to prevent storing this data in the Terraform state.
+If you want Terraform to create the `access_key` & `secret_access_key` (and output them), set `var.create_servicenow_access_keys` to `true`.

 ## How it works

-The Security Hub Findings Manager listens to the AWS EventBridge event bus and triggers an execution when the `Security Hub Findings - Imported` event occurs.
+The Security Hub Findings Manager listens to the AWS EventBridge event bus and triggers an execution when the ["Security Hub Findings - Imported event](https://docs.aws.amazon.com/securityhub/latest/userguide/securityhub-cwe-event-formats.html#securityhub-cwe-event-formats-findings-imported) occurs.

-Once the event is delivered, the `securityhub-events-suppressor` function will be triggered and will perform the following:
+Once the event is delivered, the `securityhub-events-suppressor` function will perform the following:

 1. Parse the event to determine what is the linked product.
 For example: Firewall Manager, Inspector or Security Hub.
 1. Check whether this product is properly mapped and configured in the YAML configuration file.